civilservicelgbt/civilservicelgbt.github.io/_events/2025-05-20-cs-lgbt-network-summer-pride-month-social.md

 ---
 layout: event
-title: CS LGBT+ Network Summer Pride Month Social
+title: CS LGBT+ Network Summer Pride Social - Darlington
 excerpt: Meet up with fellow civil servants for a Summer Pride Month Social.
 This is open to all Civil Servants in the LGBT+ Network, and a:gender.